Skip to main content

 No coat will result in dismissal from class

-Failure to comply with embroidery will result in a lab point deduction
+Failure to comply with embroidery will result in a written violation

-Uniform ordering and embroidery: Call for pricing and availability.
-(Students receive a 25% discount on all orders directly from Chef Works.)
+Uniform ordering and embroidery: Uniforms may be ordered through the Wake Tech Bookstore, and students can financial aid to pay.
+Otherwise, call the following vendors for pricing and availability.
+(Students receive a 25% discount on all orders directly from Chef Works.
+Use property code waketechcc.)

 Order uniforms from Chef Works